How to Train a Reliable Stay

 2. Build Duration

-Once your dog understands the concept, start increasing how long they can hold the stay.
+Once your dog understands the concept of waiting for the release, start increasing how long they can hold the stay.

 • Gradually add a few more seconds before releasing